xsysredmi/TheInsuranceCompany/README.md

 ## The architecture
 ![image](https://github.com/GJBos/TheInsuranceCompany/assets/12369592/c7302c61-ee51-4ad3-b271-11222faf059b)

-## The Challenge
+## The Challenge - New WebAPI Operation GetDutchTravelInsurances
 As a developer for TheInsuranceCompany, we would like you to implemented a new WebAPI operation named GetDutchTravelInsurances that returns all details of every TravelInsurance that covers the Netherlands (NL).
 When finished add a pullrequest to the project with your changes.
 The operation contract should look as follows:

-### Request:
+Request:
 Emtpy

-### Response
+Response:
 A list of Insurances where each insurance has the following properties:
 - Name
 - Description
 - InsurancePremium
 - InsuredAmount

-## Getting you started
 The build is currently failing.
 We have already modified an Interface to get you started.

-## Last but not least
 There is a static class DatabaseStub that mimics a database containing all the data that the operation GetDutchTravelInsurances need to return.
 You don't need to change this class.